Introducing the NEW Optibot AppSec Agent - now live.

 How do I reduce my Claude Code token spend on reviews?

 • Switch to a flat-rate reviewer.
-Replace per-token review with Optibot's $29/user/month plan — savings scale linearly with PR volume.
+Replace per-token reviews with Optibot's $29/user/month plan.
+Savings scale linearly with PR volume and become significant fast.

 • Install the Optibot Claude Code Skill.
-This routes code review calls through Optibot instead of raw Claude, so you keep the Claude Code UX at a fraction of the token cost.
+This routes code review calls through Optibot instead of raw Claude, so you keep the Claude Code workflow at a fraction of the token cost.

 • Set review scope.
-Optibot lets you configure which files trigger a full review vs. a lightweight pass, reducing unnecessary token consumption on trivial changes.
+Optibot lets you configure which files trigger a full review vs. a lightweight pass, cutting unnecessary token use on trivial changes.

 Frequently Asked Questions